My favorite breakfast – fluffy, buttery, topped with fresh fruit, drizzled with maple syrup and no questions asked – the BEST French Toast ever.

 - Fresh fruit, syrup & whipped cream for serving

-Preheat an electric griddle to 350F degrees or heat a large frying on the burner over medium-low to medium heat.
+Heat a large frying over medium-low to medium heat.

 *To bring eggs to room temperature quickly, place them in a bowl with lukewarm water for 5 minutes.